 Consuming snacks between meals can help prevent you from getting so hungry that you overeat at your next meal.
 Keep your snacks simple and nutritious.
 Find quick-fix snacks that you like and are easy to prepare!
 Remember, however, that snacks are just that.
 Don’t go overboard and consume a meal’s worth of calories and justify it by calling it a “snack.”

 Avoid eating snacks while watching TV or working on a computer.
 These activities can make it difficult to listen to hunger and fullness cues.
 (4) Eat at a designated place such as the dining room table, kitchen counter, or even your patio.

 Listen to your body and mind and try to avoid eating out of boredom or stress.
 Eating in the absence of hunger can cause you to eat nutrient-poor foods that are high in sodium, fat, and sugar.
 (5) If you are indeed hungry, again, choose whole foods.

 Remember, a snack is supposed to help ward off hunger between meals – not substitute a meal.
 Be sure to enjoy snacks in moderation.
 You don’t necessarily have to measure your food, but having an awareness of appropriate portion sizes can be helpful.

 If buying or cooking in bulk, divide snacks into smaller containers to keep portions sizes under control.

 7. Plan your snacks.

-Include smart healthy snacks as part of your weekly meal planning.
-Planning and preparing your snacks ahead of time will help you avoid reaching for quick, unhealthy options.
-Energy bites are a great snack to prepare in advance and enjoy throughout the week.
+Include healthy snacks as part of your weekly meal planning.
+Planning and preparing snacks ahead of time will help you avoid convenient and unhealthy options.
+Energy bites, trail mix, hummus, and chocolate covered dried fruit are all great snacks to prepare in advance and enjoy throughout the week.

 8. Make the healthy choice the easy choice.